At your command

 - Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack!, a 2001 Godzilla movie, features this as a Plot Twist seconds before the credits.
 It's Godzilla's.

-- Indiana Jones and the Temple of Doom, Mola Ram.
+- Indiana Jones and the Temple of Doom, Mola Ram (see page image).
 Oh, god, the horror.
 It caught on fire when the victim was lowered into the Lava Pit.

 Mola Ram: Kali Ma, Shakti Deh!
 Kali Ma, Shakti Deh!